charlescol/schema-manager/how-to/overview.md

 The above diagram contains two stages: the **Build Stage** and the **Registration Stage**.
 These two methods are exposed by the manager class.

----

-## **Flow of the Registration Process**

-The registration process consists of four main steps, each handled by specific components of the Schema Manager:

 1. **Versions Extractor**

    - **Responsibility**: Extracts version data from the `versions.json` files in a given directory.